Peggy Hopkins Joyce: Career

 Joyce made her Broadway debut in 1917 in the Ziegfeld Follies, followed by an appearance in the Shuberts' A Sleepless Night.
 She later had an affair with producer Lee Shubert for a time.

 In 1920, she married her third husband, millionaire lumberman J. Stanley Joyce, and took his name.
 The newly married Mrs. Joyce drew attention for a $1 million shopping spree over the course of a week's time.
 By 1922, Joyce's romantic escapades had made her one of the most written-about women in the American press.
 She granted any interview, sometimes receiving reporters in her bedroom while wearing a sheer negligee, sans undergarments.
 Cole Porter and Irving Berlin both used her name in their lyrics, The New Yorker magazine ran cartoons mentioning her, and comedians of the time such as Will Rogers, Eddie Cantor and Frank Fay could get a laugh by invoking her reputation.
+Be Yourself!, a 1930 American Pre-Code musical comedy film, gets a laugh by invoking her reputation.

 Due to her notoriety, Joyce caused a sensation with her performance in the 1923 installment of the annual Earl Carroll's Vanities.
 She appeared in her second film, The Skyrocket (1926), which provoked the Wisconsin state legislature into introducing a bill to allow censorship of all movies entering the state.
 In any event, the film was a box office failure.
 In 1930, Joyce published a ghostwritten, "tell-all" book reputedly taken from her steamy diary entries.
 Men, Marriage and Me advised, "True love was a heavy diamond bracelet, preferably one that arrived with its price tag intact."